stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 in the building for which they were planned, I had striven equally to catch a trace of this elusive shadow-world, and had perhaps succeeded better than I shall now succeed.
-My stay in Ellston was to await the judging of that design; and when days of unfamiliar leisure had given me perspective, I discovered that&mdash;in spite of those weaknesses which a creator always detects most clearly&mdash;I had indeed managed to retain in line and colour some fragments snatched from the endless world of imagining.
+My stay in Ellston was to await the judging of that design; and when days of unfamiliar leisure had given me perspective, I discovered that--in spite of those weaknesses which a creator always detects most clearly--I had indeed managed to retain in line and colour some fragments snatched from the endless world of imagining.
 The difficulties of the process, and the resulting strain on all my powers, had undermined my health and brought me to the beach during this period of waiting.

-  Since I wished to be wholly alone, I rented (to the delight of the incredulous owner) a small house some distance from the village of Ellston&mdash;which, because of the waning season, was alive with a moribund bustle of tourists, uniformly uninteresting to me.
+  Since I wished to be wholly alone, I rented (to the delight of the incredulous owner) a small house some distance from the village of Ellston--which, because of the waning season, was alive with a moribund bustle of tourists, uniformly uninteresting to me.
 The house, dark from the sea-wind though it had not been painted, was not even a satellite of the village;
 but swung below it on the coast like a pendulum beneath a still clock, quite alone upon a hill